 What is tolerable misstatement?

 Tolerable misstatement is the maximum monetary error in a specific population that the auditor is willing to accept and still conclude that the audit objective for that population has been achieved.
-It translates the concept of performance materiality from the financial statement level down to an individual sampling application.
+It translates performance materiality from the financial statement level down to an individual sampling application.

 ISA 530 defines tolerable misstatement as "a monetary amount set by the auditor in respect of which the auditor seeks to obtain an appropriate level of assurance that the monetary amount set by the auditor is not exceeded by the actual misstatement in the population."
-In practice, it is typically set equal to performance materiality, though the auditor may set it lower for higher-risk populations.
+On most engagements, the team sets it equal to PM, though the auditor may set it lower for higher-risk populations.

 Key Points

-- Performance materiality at the account level.
-Tolerable misstatement is the application of performance materiality to a specific sampling population.
-It is always equal to or lower than performance materiality.
+• Tolerable misstatement is PM applied to a specific sampling population.
+It is always equal to or lower than PM.

-- Inverse relationship with sample size.
-Lower tolerable misstatement requires a larger sample.
-This is one of the primary drivers of sample size in both statistical and non-statistical sampling approaches.
+• Lower tolerable misstatement requires a larger sample.
+This is one of the primary drivers of sample size in both statistical and non-statistical sampling.

-- The dual comparison (ISA 530.A22).
-After testing, the auditor performs two evaluations: projected misstatement vs tolerable misstatement (population-level), and projected misstatement plus other misstatements vs overall materiality (financial statement-level).
+• After testing, the auditor performs the ISA 530 .A22 dual comparison: projected misstatement vs tolerable misstatement at the population level, and projected misstatement plus other misstatements vs overall materiality at the FS level.

-- Not a safe harbour.
-Even if projected misstatement is below tolerable misstatement, the auditor must consider whether the sample results suggest a systematic pattern of misstatement that could indicate a larger problem.
+• Even if projected misstatement falls below tolerable misstatement, the auditor must consider whether the sample results suggest a systematic pattern that could signal a larger problem.

 Why it matters in practice